-The Toronto Christmas Market is held in the city's historic Distillery District, offering all the charm of a traditional European market with a few Canadian twists.
+The Distillery Winter Village, formerly known as the Toronto Christmas Market, is held in the city's historic Distillery District, offering all the charm of a traditional European market with a few Canadian twists.

 Visitors are entertained by Bavarian brass bands, organists and folk dancers from Slovenia and Ukraine.
 There are beer gardens too and festive bars serving hot rum and Christmas cocktails.
 Try pierogi (Polish dumplings), sharpened with sour cream and fried onions, or poutine, a rib-sticking combination of French fries, gravy and soft cheese-curds.
 Invented in rural Quebec in the 1950s, the dish is one of Canada's guilty pleasures.